-Applications must be clear, unambiguous, and complete, and include all attachments and supporting materials.
+Applications must be clear, unambiguous, complete, and include all supporting documentation.

 Applications must be submitted using current Application forms and documents.
 Current Application forms and documents are available in the "Frequently Used Forms and Documents" section on the Website.

 Unless otherwise indicated, all documentation submitted must be signed and dated within six (6) months of the Application deadline.